7 Early Signs of an Abusive Relationship

 Learn to recognize the early signs of an abusive relationship.
 This can help you prevent verbal or psychological abuse from escalating into a more serious situation.

-Abusive relationships are difficult situations for anyone to go through.
-Some people believe they will get used to it with time because of their upbringing or beliefs.
+Being in an abusive relationship is really difficult.
+Some people believe they’ll get used to it with time due to their upbringing or beliefs.

 Is it easy to recognize the early signs of abuse?